physimals/physimals/_pages/software.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/software/cudimot.jpg" width="15%">
 </figure>

-CUDIMOT is a C front-end that allows the definition and fitting of non-linear voxelwise models to MRI data using CUDA and GPUs (see relevant [paper](https://doi.org/10.1016/j.neuroimage.2018.12.015)).
+The CUda DIffusion MOdeling Toolbox (CUDIMOT) is a C front-end that allows the definition and fitting of non-linear voxelwise models to MRI data using CUDA and GPUs (see relevant [paper](https://doi.org/10.1016/j.neuroimage.2018.12.015)).
 The user needs only to specify a cost function and model fitting